 About Nairobi Safari Walk

-Visitors can discover the rich flora and fauna found across the country, encountering iconic species such as white rhino, lion, leopard, buffalo, giraffe, zebra, hyena, crocodiles, pygmy hippo, antelopes, and primates, alongside more than 150 indigenous tree species.
+Visitors can discover the rich flora and fauna found across the country, encountering iconic species such as white rhino, lion, leopard, buffalo, giraffe, zebra, hyena, crocodile, pygmy hippo, antelopes, and primates—alongside more than 150 indigenous tree species.
 The Safari Walk supports guided tours, nature-based activities, and organized outdoor experiences, making it an ideal venue for educational outings, team engagements, and recreational visits.

-Beyond wildlife viewing, Nairobi Safari Walk serves as a leading Conservation and Education Hub, welcoming schools, higher learning institutions, and the public for hands-on learning and awareness programs.
+Beyond wildlife viewing, Nairobi Safari Walk serves as a leading conservation and education hub, welcoming schoolchildren, universities, and the public for hands-on learning and awareness programs.

 - Up-Close Wildlife Encounter